nus-cs2103-AY1617S1/addressbook-level4/README.md

 <img src="docs/diagrams/home.PNG" width="600"><br>

-* This is a desktop Address Book application.
+* This is a desktop Task Manager application.
 It has a GUI but most of the user interactions happen using a CLI (Command Line Interface).
-* It is a Java sample application intended for students learning Software Engineering while using Java as the main programming language.
+* It is **written in OOP fashion with Java**.
-* It is **written in OOP fashion**.
-It provides a **reasonably well-written** code example that is **significantly bigger** (around 6 KLoC)than what students usually write in beginner-level SE modules.
+* Aimed at users who prefer the keyboard over the mouse.

 #### Site Map
 * [User Guide](docs/UserGuide.md)